apify/crawlee/docs/guides/getting_started.md

 #### Enqueueing the detail links using a custom selector

-In the previous chapter, we've used the `Apify.utils.enqueueLinks()` function like this:
+In the previous chapter, we used the `Apify.utils.enqueueLinks()` function like this:

 ```js
 await enqueueLinks({